Frequently asked questions about EDGAR Next accounts, delegation, settings, and more.

 If you are an account administrator, user, or technical administrator for your company, you need your own Login.gov credentials.

-Do individuals filing Section 16 reports need their own Login.gov account?
+Do individual filers need their own Login.gov accounts?

 Not exactly.
-Each reporting owner’s CIK must have their own EDGAR Next account but anyone they wish can create and administer the account.
+Each reporting owner’s CIK must have their own EDGAR Next account but anyone they wish can create and administer the account on EDGAR Filer Management.
 That person would need a Login.gov account.
 Reporting owners can manage their own accounts or delegate administration, but an account must have at least one account administrator.

 What happens if a board member serves on multiple boards with different filers?

-Each reporting owner (CEO, director, etc.) will have their own account.
-The account administrator can delegate filing authority to multiple agents or attorneys as needed.
+The reporting owner‘s account administrator can delegate filing authority to multiple agents or attorneys as needed.

 Do I have to make RDG an account administrator?

-RDG does not need to be an account administrator for you or your company to continue using ThunderDome; you only need to delegate filing authority to RDG Filings after your enrollment is completed.
+RDG does not need to be an account administrator; you only need to delegate filing authority to RDG Filings prior to filing with ThunderDome® or RDG16.
 Our CIK is 0001437749.

 Can RDG serve as a technical administrator?